aaronlelevier/aaronlelevier.github.io/_posts/2024-03-30-how-to-calculate-effective-top-tube-length.md

 ![Geometry Chart](https://i.imgur.com/D0T1w64.png "Geometry Chart")

+## Summary

 Don't just rely on mountain bike reach!
 Effective top tube(ETT) is also an important number for bike size fit.
 Recently, I was looking at [Airdrop Bikes](https://www.airdropbikes.com/) and became interested in the [Airdrop Filter](https://www.airdropbikes.com/en-us/pages/airdrop-filter), but sizes were limited.
 This blog is my research on figuring out ETT and if an in stock size would fit.

-## Background

 I have ridden a [Commencal Meta 29](https://geometrygeeks.bike/bike/commencal-meta-am-29-2019/) with a reach of 460 and seat tube angle(STA) of 76.5.

 I have ridden a [Chromag Stylus](https://chromagbikes.com/products/stylus-2020) with a reach of 465 and STA of 76.0.

-## Question

-Will an [Airdrop Filter](https://www.airdropbikes.com/en-us/pages/airdrop-filter) with a reach of 475 and STA of 78.2 fit?
+Question, will an [Airdrop Filter](https://www.airdropbikes.com/en-us/pages/airdrop-filter) with a reach of 475 and STA of 78.2 fit?
 (This is size large and medium is out of stock).

 ## Geometry Numbers